Chamberlain91/Heirloom/Documentation/Api/Heirloom.Core/Heirloom.Sound/LowPassFilter/Frequency.md

 ### Frequency

-Gets or sets the filter cutoff in hertz.
+Gets or sets the frequency cutoff in hertz.

 ```cs
 public float Frequency { get; set; }